Zero5896/Car_price_modeling/README.md

 <img src="https://rpmtechnik.co.uk/wp-content/uploads/porsche-930-turbo.jpg" alt="Cool Porsche 930 Turbo" width="350" height="200"/>

 ## Description

 This project tests my Data Science and Machine Learning skills using a [car dataset from Kaggle](https://www.kaggle.com/datasets/zafarali27/car-price-prediction/data).
 The main goal is to answer pricing-related questions posed by the dataset, assess its quality, and evaluate how useful it can be for building predictive models.

+### Key Findings

+- **Influential Features**: I found that values like Mileage, Engine Size, and Model can be the most influential, but they don't guarantee a price or even a trend.
+- **Trend Observation**: The only trend I could barely see is that cars from the last 10 years tend to be cheaper than older cars.
+- **Modeling Suitability**: This database is not suitable for modeling either.

 ## Table of Contents